 Sometimes, there just isn’t any more money left for your programmatic budget.
 No matter how successful a campaign or how important the strategy, you may encounter a hard stop on the amount you can secure for your advertising efforts.

 When that happens, it’s time to do more with less.
-And one way to get a ton more value out of your existing ad budget is by using ad intelligence software in four creative—and money-stretching—ways.
+And one way to get a ton more value out of your existing programmatic ad spend is by using ad intelligence software in four creative—and money-stretching—ways.

 1. Go where your competitors aren’t.